 Ahh, Glassdoor.
 That website full of glowing reviews, where employers go to have their egos stroked and to see how well they are doing at instilling the greatest company culture since Patagonia with all the perks of Google.
 Or... not.
-It can be easy to turn a blind eye to Glassdoor, hoping that if you ignore that one disgruntled worker's review, everyone else will, too.
-But the next generation of workers is using Glassdoor to evaluate every job; whether you post your job there or not, potential recruits will look your company up to see your reputation in the workplace.
+It can be easy to turn a blind eye to Glassdoor, hoping that if you ignore that one disgruntled worker's review, everyone else will too.
+But the next generation of workers is using Glassdoor to evaluate every job, which means you could be adding to your recruitment challenges, rather than solving them.
+Whether you post your job there or not, potential recruits will look your company up to see your reputation in the workplace.
 What's a conscientious employer to do?

 What is this Glassdoor thing anyway?